Sciss/AudioFile/README.md

 virtual machine does not allow synchronous I/O. On the JVM, synchronous I/O is slightly faster and allows for a much simpler control flow (no need to map futures).

-To the user, __frame data__ is always represented as de-interleaved 32-bit floating point data, so you create a user buffer through `Array.ofDim[Float](numChannels, bufFrames)`, or use a convenience method such as `AudioFile.buffer(...)`.
+To the user, __frame data__ is always represented as de-interleaved 64-bit floating point data, so you create a user buffer through `Array.ofDim[Float](numChannels, bufFrames)`, or use a convenience method such as `AudioFile.buffer(...)`.
 In other words, all sample frames are mapped from their native `SampleFormat` such as 16-bit integer to floating-point numbers in the range -1 to +1.
-Integers up to 24-bit can be represented this way without loss of precision.
-In the future, we might support the native storage format and/or 64-bit floating point data.
+Integers up to 32-bit can be represented this way without loss of precision.
+In the future, we might support the native storage format and/or 32-bit floating point data (like it used to be before version 2.3.0).

 The synchronous `AudioFile` implementation is currently not thread-safe, so one should use a single file only from within the same thread.
 Alternatively, use a lock and validate the frame position before each read/write.
 The